DhruboB/react-bootstrap-on-nodejs-starter/README.md

 This will set up everything for you in local system and trigger a development mode server.
 Your application will be running at `http://localhost:3000`.
 You can access the health endpoint at `http://localhost:3100/health`.
 If you don't like to continue any development work now, then just kill the running console command by using ctrl+C.

-Wnat to explore the application locally ?
-Run following command and open the above url in a browser, otherwise go to [developer section](#developer-guide) section.
+Want to explore the application locally ?
+Run following command and open the above url in a browser, otherwise go to [developer section](#developer-guide).

 ```bash
 npm run start